Ryomgård

-Ryomgård is a Danish country town with a population of 2,743 (1 January 2025) located 29 kilometers north east of to the country’s second largest city Aarhus.
+Ryomgård is a Danish country town with a population of 2,779 (1 January 2026) located 29 kilometers north east of the country’s second largest city Aarhus.
 As such Ryomgård is in part a pendler town to Aarhus.

 Ryomgård lies in the middle of the peninsula, Djursland, protruding into the Kattegat Sea from another peninsula, Jutland, that extends up from northern Germany.
 It’s a 216 kilometer drive to the German border.
 From Ryomgård it’s a two and a half hour drive by car and ferry to the Danish capital Copenhagen on the island of Zealand.

 Ryomgård is located in Syddjurs Municipality which covers the southern half of the Djursland-peninsula.
 Ryomgård lies 14 kilometers from the sea.

 History

 Before roads were common in Denmark prior to 1700 the place where Ryomgård lies was one of the few passageways over the swamp and lake divide that separated the northern part of Djursland from the southern part.
 There was a toll station for passage, close to the manor house, Gammel Ryomgård, that dates back to the 17th century.

 With the arrival of the railway Ryomgård became a town in the late 1870s, built close to the manor house Gammel Ryomgård.

 Ryomgård came to life as a town in the late 1870s when a railway was established from Randers on mainland Jutland across the Djursland peninsula to the fishing- and seaport Grenå on the east coast of Djursland.

 Ryomgård lay midway between Randers and Grenå by the railway.
 The development of Ryomgård was further consolidated when another rail line was built between Ryomgård and Århus, Denmark's second largest city 30 kilometers south east of Ryomgård.
 This was also in the 1870s.

 Around 1900 Ryomgård was described as follows: "Ryom railway town with cooperative dairy, brickworks, grocery store, mill, guesthouse, railway, telegraph and poststation."

 In 1911 another railway line from Ryomgård to Gjerrild in the north of Djursland was added, making Ryomgård a railway hub on Djursland.

 Establishing a lower secondary school, Ryomgård Realskole, near the railway in 1913 contributed further to the growth of the town.